lgmxiii/architecture-center/docs/cloud-adoption-guide/foundational-stage/governance-how-to.md

 ## Cost tracking

-As discussed earlier, a subscription is the top level of management scope in Azure.
-However, a subscription is also used to manage **cost** and apply an upper limit to the number of specific resources that can be deployed.
+Our requirement is for cost tracking in our simple workload.
+As discussed earlier, a subscription is the top level of management scope in Azure, and a subscription is also used to manage **cost** and apply an upper limit to the number of specific resources that can be deployed.
+Therefore, the use of a single resource group already designed earlier satisfies this requirement.

 ## Next steps

-* Return to the [foundational adoption stage overview]() and learn about the different types of compute options in Azure.
+Return to the [foundational adoption stage overview](overview.md) and learn about the different types of compute options in Azure.
 Then, select a type of workload and learn how to deploy it.